Bruce R. Thompson is vice chairman and a member of Bank of America’s executive management and Global Banking & Markets leadership teams.

 Based in New York City, Bruce is the Head of Wholesale Credit Underwriting and Monitoring and the Head of Institutional Credit Exposure Management.
 He leads global teams that are responsible for delivering end-to-end credit solutions for the bank's wholesale clients.

-Prior to his current appointment in 2020, Bruce was based in Dublin, Ireland where he was president of the bank’s operations across the European Union and Switzerland and was chief executive officer of Bank of America Europe DAC, its primary European banking entity.
+Prior to his current roles, Bruce was based in Dublin, Ireland where he was president of the bank’s operations across the European Union and Switzerland and was chief executive officer of Bank of America Europe DAC, its primary European banking entity.

-Prior to this role, Thompson was chief financial officer at Bank of America (2011-2015) with responsibility for all finance functions, as well as Corporate Treasury, Investor Relations and Corporate Investments.
+Thompson was chief financial officer at Bank of America from 2011 to 2015 with responsibility for all finance functions, as well as Corporate Treasury, Investor Relations and Corporate Investments.
 Before that, he was chief risk officer for Bank of America (2010-2011), responsible for working with the company’s lines of business to identify and navigate credit, market and operational risk to support sustainable growth.